-Last updated: Aug 2019
+Last updated: Sept 2022

 No, we did not name ourselves after our appreciation for Greek yogurt.

-This is not something only pastors do, but people can be a huge impact on their friends, family, and neighbors.
+Discipleship is not something only pastors do, but people can be a huge impact on their friends, family, and neighbors.
 This is the approach we’re taking: inviting our neighbors into our lives, whether they already know Jesus or not.

 Working closely alongside Mark and another Peruvian leader, I was heavily involved in teaching many of the classes in both first and second years.

-I’ve since been offering my writing services helping coaches, entrepreneurs, consultants, other itinerant speakers and other Christian experts who wants to use their own book as a business card that helps open other doors for them, such as credibility, expert status, and speaking engagements.
+I’ve since been offering my writing services helping coaches, entrepreneurs, consultants, other itinerant speakers and Christian experts who wants to use their own book as a business card that helps open other doors for them, such as credibility, expert status, and speaking engagements.

 The purpose of this business is to finance our vision and work on the ground here in Peru, so that from now on I’ll never have to say “no” to anything the Lord mandates for us to do because we lack the finances.
 But we also still receive direct support for ministry related purposes.

 Lili has a gift and a passion for teaching children and ministering to them.
 She oversaw the Iglesia Oikos Sunday school and children’s ministry and has come up with a lot of the lessons and plans that others have used in that and other children’s meetings during the week, as well as translating from English to Spanish many of the lessons other team members have used.